randsleadershipslack/documents-and-resources/deleting-content.md

 ## Version and Copyright

-V1.51 of this Code of Conduct was published on November 7th, 2019.
+V2.4 of this Code of Conduct was published on January 23rd, 2020.

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).